-Record rains cause flash flooding in Tennessee; 4 dead
+Record Rains Cause Flash Flooding in Tennessee; 4 Dead

 “Major flash flooding is occurring with numerous roads, interstates, and homes flooded with water rescues ongoing!” the agency tweeted.
 “Please stay home and do not travel!”

-The Nashville Fire Department said it rescued at least 130 people from cars, apartments and homes, while about 40 dogs were moved from a Nashville boarding kennel, Camp Bow Wow, to another location.
+The Nashville Fire Department and Emergency Operations Center tweeted that it responded to people in need all over Davidson County.
 To the south in Williamson County, over 34 swift water rescues were carried out, said county EMA Director Todd Horton during a media briefing.
 As many as 18 homes in one neighborhood had to be evacuated.

 A portion of Interstate 40 was temporarily shut down due to high water that stranded a vehicle and its driver.
 The driver was able to get out of the vehicle and to safety, the Tennessee Highway Patrol in Nashville tweeted.